Electroplating and surface technology

-In surface engineering, a wide range of components, wires or sheets are coated with durable, usually metallic coatings using electrochemical, galvanic or electroless wet-chemical processes.
+In surface finishing, a wide range of components, wires or sheets are provided with durable, usually metallic coatings using electrochemical, electroplating or electroless wet-chemical processes.

 These coatings are used, for example, for corrosion and wear protection.
 They are also applied for visual and design reasons.
-In the coating systems, the components pass sequentially through a series of immersion tanks containing various chemicals for cleaning, coating and rinsing.
+In coating systems, the components pass through a sequence of immersion tanks containing various chemicals for cleaning, coating and rinsing.

-Various aggressive fluids are used in this process, which is why filling, circulating and emptying the tanks can only be carried out with appropriately chemically resistant pumps.
+Various aggressive fluids are used in this process, which is why the filling, circulation and draining of the tanks can only be carried out with appropriately chemically resistant pumps.

 This is where our centrifugal pumps fully demonstrate their strengths.
 They are resistant to the chemicals used and operate reliably.
-In addition, they integrate perfectly into our customers’ system architecture.
+They also integrate seamlessly into our customers’ system architecture.

 - Electroplating systems, circulation of electroplating baths